The University of Michigan Faculty Handbook

 Bylaw 14.06 (revised April 2009).

-The Senate Assembly, representing the faculty of the University, passed the following statement on January 26, 1998:
+Senate Assembly, representing the faculty of the University, adopted the following Statement on Diversity and Inclusivity in April of 2013:

 It is the policy of the University to maintain an academic and work environment free of discrimination and harassment for all students, faculty, and staff.
 Discrimination and harassment are contrary to the standards of the University community.
 They diminish individual dignity and impede educational opportunities, equal access to freedom of academic inquiry, and equal employment.
 Discrimination and harassment are barriers to fulfilling the University’s scholarly, research, educational, patient care, and service mission.